Hazards of Construction Work

 While less recognized, exposure to toxic substances is another serious danger facing construction workers.
 Toxic substances lurk all-around construction sites — mists, dusts, vapors, and fumes all present a real health risk.
 In 2014, the BLS released that 2,000 construction workers reportedly suffered from work-related illnesses that affected their lungs or skin, 100 of whom were poisoned in some way.
 The BLS also estimates that nearly 69 percent of work-related injuries and illnesses go unreported, meaning the number of people affected by exposure to dangerous toxins is likely double this number.

 OSHA has established regulations, such as the Permissible Exposure Limit (PEL), to protect workers and limit unnecessary exposure to toxic substances.
 Asbestos is among one of the hazardous toxins facing construction workers.
-Though asbestos has been recognized as a cancer-causing substance and is no longer used in new construction, it is still a threat to workers in this industry.
-Employees in this field should be aware of the dangers of asbestos and what to do if they think they may have been exposed, as well as the safety procedures outlined to keep them safe.
+Though asbestos has been recognized as a cancer-causing substance and is no longer used in new construction, it’s still a threat to workers in this industry.
+Employees in this field should be aware of the dangers of asbestos exposure and what to do if they think they may have been exposed, as well as the safety procedures outlined to keep them safe.

 What Is Asbestos?

 Asbestos is a group of minerals, traditionally known for their fire- and sound-resistant properties.
 Historically, asbestos has been used in residential and commercial applications like insulation and paint, as well as roofing and flooring materials.

 When asbestos fibers become airborne, they can enter the body and become lodged in the lining of the chest and abdominal cavities.
 Over time, irritation from these fibers can cause scar tissue to form.
-This can eventually result in mesothelioma, an aggressive cancer that develops on the mesothelium, a thin layer of tissue that lines the organs of the chest and abdomen.
+This can eventually result in mesothelioma, aggressive cancer that develops on the mesothelium, a thin layer of tissue that lines the organs of the chest and abdomen.

 The history of asbestos